 This article describes the types of quality inspections (before, during, and after production) most widely used in international trade.

-They are either performed by 3rd party QC providers (appointed by the buyer), or by the buyer’s own inspectors, if you buy from China, Vietnam, India, or another low-cost country.
+They should be performed by 3rd party QC providers (appointed by the buyer), or by the buyer’s own inspectors, if you buy from China, Vietnam, India, or another low-cost country.

 So, what is a quality control (QC) inspection?

 In the industry jargon, the term “inspection” generally refers to the activity of checking products, whereas “audit” applies to analyzing a manufacturing organization.